logo

 [ADVERTISEMENT]

 “Then they started to climb up to the table, and another climbed onto the barbecue,” Mrs. Luetich said.
-“We kept our tents away from where we had eaten, but one of the families said the whole night they could feel one tapping on the outside of their tent.”
+“We kept our tents away from where we had eaten, but one of the families reported that the whole night they could feel one tapping on the outside of their tent.”

 "Coconut crabs have an incredible sense of smell, and for slow-moving creatures, they sure move quickly when there's food around."

-People soon started commenting on the post, with many describing their own encounters.
+People soon began commenting on the post, with many sharing their own encounters.

 "Lost a sneaker to these buggers one night.
-Couldn't find a one-legged robber crab," one person kidded.
+Couldn't find a one-legged robber crab," one person joked.

 Another person said: "They are like puppies.
 We hung out on Dolly Beach, feeding them coconuts.
 So cute!"